 You don’t need to waste energy fighting worry and anxiety, but you also no longer need to ‘buy into it’ either.
 With this simple practice, you can recognize unhelpful thoughts, label them “just worrying,” and move on with your day in a state of ease and calm.

-If you want to know how to overcome unhelpful thinking permanently read this post on the four keys to overcoming negative thinking for good (with free meditation audios).
+If you want to know how to overcome unhelpful thinking patterns you might enjoy this post on the four keys to overcoming negative thinking for good (with a free meditation audio).